-The argumentation presented by the Test & Measurement Coalition in this renewal application is quintessentially already acknowledged by the Commission's external consultants, who assessed the previously submitted application dossiers of other business and industry stakeholders.
-The report states that in "light of the lack of sufficient alternatives to allow for substitution elimination of the need for lead in white optical glasses in the full product range, an exemption would be justified in line with the Article 5(1)(a) criteria."
+The argumentation presented by the Test & Measurement Coalition in this renewal application is quintessentially already acknowledge by the Commission's external consultants (Öko-Institut), who assessed the previously submitted application dossiers of other business and industry stakeholders.9 The report states that in "light of the lack of sufficient alternatives to allow for substitution or elimination of the need for cadmium and/or lead in filter glasses and in the glaze of reflectance standards for the full product range, an exemption would be justified in line with the Article 5(1)(a) criteria."10

-Independent of these findings, the Test & Measurement Coalition has contacted their component suppliers to inquire if since the submission of the renewal request by other stakeholders (e.g., Spectaris) new technological developments have occurred that would allow the substitution of cadmium and lead as used in RoHS exemption 13(a).
-It was reported back that no alternative substance with the same required characteristics of lead and cadmium for the respective components is known to the manufactures of those components.
+Independent of these findings, the Test & Measurement Coalition has contacted their component suppliers to inquire if since the submission of the renewal request by other stakeholders (e.g., Spectaris) new technological developments have occurred that would allow the substitution of cadmium and lead as used in RoHS exemption 13(b).
+It was reported back that no alternative substance with the same required characteristics of lead and cadmium for the respective components is known to the manufacturers of those components.